-You see, the path of becoming a billionaire is not like enrolling in college or having a paid job; where you know that you will promoted based on years or achievements.
+You see, the path of becoming a billionaire is not like enrolling in college or having a paid job; where you know that you will promoted based on years spent or achievements made.
 In the world of business and investing, there are no guarantees; no promotion plans, no hope for pension or gratuity.
 In fact, there’s no paycheck for you especially when you are just starting out

 “Of the billionaires I have known, money just brings out the basic traits in them.
 If they were jerks before they had money, they are simply jerks with a billion dollars.” – Warren Buffett

 So how long will it take me to become a billionaire?
 I don’t know because I may never get there.
 It took Aliko Dangote approximately 30 years to become a billionaire and emerge the richest black man in the world.
 It took John D. Rockefeller 25 years of oil drilling and distribution to become a billionaire.
 It approximately took 10 years for Bill Gates, Larry Page, Sergey Brin, Jerry Yang and David Filo to become billionaires.
 But Mark Zuckerberg became the youngest billionaire in the world in less than five years.

 “Twenty years and $40 billion; they seem like good round numbers.” – Michael Dell